 Faculty Honored at Commencement

-Jennifer Hughes, professor of psychology and chair, received the Vulcan Materials Company Teaching Excellence Award.
+Amy Lovell, professor of astronomy and physics, received the Vulcan Materials Company Teaching Excellence Award.

 The Vulcan Award goes each year to a faculty member who has made "a distinct difference in the teaching climate of the college in such areas as model classroom teaching, campus leadership, pioneering teaching methodology, creative course development and/or instructional support."
 Each year Agnes Scott professors are invited to submit nominees for the award, and a committee composed of faculty, a student, an alumna and a staff member selects the recipient for her or his ability to motivate and inspire students.
 This student- and faculty-driven selection process makes the Vulcan Award especially meaningful.